The Milky Way stellar halo is twisted and doubly broken: insights from DESI DR2 Milky Way Survey observation: Discussions

 First of all, in numerical simulations, the existence of baryons is predicted to affect the angular momentum of the inner dark matter halo \citep{2021ApJ...913...36E,2022MNRAS.515.2681C}. \cite{2010MNRAS.404.1137B} pointed out that the formation of the galaxy spins up the dark matter within 0.1 times the virial radius, such that the specific halo angular momentum increases by $\sim$50\% in the median.
 This results in a better alignment between the angular momenta of the central galaxy and the inner host dark halo.
 Though we measure the shape and orientation of the MW stellar halo, we may expect to see similar trends between the stellar and dark halos.

 Another possible scenario could be related to the change or flip in the MW disk and inner halo angular momentum.
 It was shown by \cite{2017MNRAS.472.3722G} through cosmological hydrodynamical simulation that after the infall of a satellite galaxy, the angular momentum of the satellite and the host galaxy disk would align.
 This is not only because the orbital plane of the infalling satellite is affected by the disk potential, but also because the disk is responding to the infalling massive satellite.
 Moreover, studies based on numerical simulations have reported that the spin vector of the inner halo experiences much more frequent flips than the halo as a whole \citep{2012MNRAS.420.3324B}, and a significant fraction of halos having had a large spin flip are associated with minor mergers \citep{2016MNRAS.461.1338B}.
 If the above scenario is also true for our MW, it indicates that our MW disk plane and the inner stellar halo may have flipped by $\sim$90~degrees, due to the infall of a massive satellite.
+Note that the more frequent flips in the central galaxy and inner halo are likely due to their shorter dynamical time scales than the outer halos.